View Campaigns dashboard metrics

 From the Campaigns dashboard of your Apple Search Ads Advanced account, you can see performance metrics on any campaign — or go to your Ad Groups dashboard or Keywords tab to view metrics at the ad group or keyword level.
 The Ad Placement column on the Campaigns dashboard will indicate whether the campaign is for ads in search results or on the Search tab.
 Choose a date range from the menu to see data on any or all of the following:

-Within your Campaigns dashboard, you can also see your budget and daily cap, and filter data to view specific cross-sections.
+Within your Campaigns dashboard, you can also see your daily budget, campaign start and end date, and days left in the campaign, as well as filter data to view specific cross-sections.
 Within your Ad Groups dashboard, you can view your CPA goal, see your default max CPT bid, and filter data.
 Within the Keywords and Search Term tabs, you can monitor max CPT bids and filter by match type and other variables.
 The Campaigns dashboard, Ad Groups dashboard, and Keywords and Search Terms tabs also include totals for all key metrics.
 And you can download your campaign data from any page.

-You’ll see the Filters menu near the top of the performance data table on your Campaigns dashboard, Ad Groups dashboard, and Keywords, Search Terms, Negative Keywords, and Creative Sets tabs.
+You’ll see the Filters menu near the top of the performance data table on your Campaigns dashboard, Ad Groups dashboard, Ads dashboard, and Keywords, Search Terms, and Negative Keywords tabs.
 Click to open the menu and then choose up to 20 filters to see specific cross-sections of your data.
 Choose to filter by:

 For the following filters, you can choose to see data that’s equal to, greater than, less than, or in between specific values: